pu2clr/SI4735/README.md

 ## Hardware Requirements and Setup

-This library has been written for the Arduino platform and has been successfully tested on many platforms.
+This library has been written for the Arduino platform and has been successfully tested on many boards.
 See [Boards where this library has been successfully tested](https://pu2clr.github.io/SI4735/#boards-where-this-library-has-been-successfully-tested)

 ### Arduino 5V and Si4735